Intro

 * Listing Display

-COMPOSER_NO_DEV and NODE_ENV are set correctly without getting the double negatives confused.
-And you execute composer, yarn, and whatnot with all the good switches like --no-dev, --frozen-lockfile, and --production.
+Assume you did all the proper and mature building steps for your Symfony application.
+You have a build environment independent of your development environment.
+You really made sure all the environment variables like `COMPOSER_NO_DEV` and `NODE_ENV` are set correctly without getting the double negatives confused.
+And you execute `composer`, `yarn`, and whatnot with all the good switches like `--no-dev`, `--frozen-lockfile`, and `--production`.
 But you still get the following error message:

 Attempted to load class "WebProfilerBundle" from namespace "Symfony\Bundle\WebProfilerBundle".